Girard, Louisiana: Named for Stephen Girard

 Girard was named for the wealthy shipping merchant and financier, Stephen Girard, of Philadelphia.
 Well before construction of the railroad, Girard's location along Boeuf River provided a valuable means for transporting both labor as well as agricultural goods and supplies to markets downriver such as New Orleans.

-The Baron de Bastrop and Abraham Morehouse
+Baron de Bastrop and Abraham Morehouse

 Girard purchased the land for Girard from Col. Abraham Morehouse.
 The land and title had been under some dispute as a result of its original claimant, the Baron de Bastrop.
 In 1821, Girard financed the settlement of a plantation here, under oversight from his friend Henry Bry, of Monroe.
 In its earliest days, Girard primarily consisted solely of "Girard's Plantation."

 Stephen Girard's hope that Boeuf River could serve as a navigable shipping channel to New Orleans did prove to be true.
 Boeuf River, however, was difficult to navigate in low-water seasons and the success of its utilization did present considerable challenges.